helsmy/autohotkey-debug-adapter/README.md

 ## Known Issues

 An early version which needs test.
 Use it at you own risk.
-1. ~~Unsupport for non-ascii characters.~~ (still has bugs about set varibles with non-ascii string)
-2. The max number of object children to be display is 99.
+1. The max number of object children to be display is 99.

 ## Build